 Does this mean all of these things are not worth it?
 No. It’s simply that we often forget about just how big of a price we pay for the things we say we want.
 Keeping these reminders in the back of your mind may help you slow your future purchases and be a little more intentional when it comes to leaping into a new decision.

-When you can hold a vision for what it is you want for your life (broad statements like, “To just be happy” don’t count), you can work to refocus your attention if and when you feel tempted to make impulsive purchases that don’t align.
+When you can hold a vision for what it is you want for your life (broad statements like, “To just be happy” don’t count), you will be able to refocus your attention if and when you feel tempted to make impulsive purchases that don’t align.
 This is what building a Bucket List Budget is all about.

 Lastly, I want to give you the reminder that if you are making impulsive financial decisions, you are most definitely being lead by your emotions.

-As someone who used to be completely run by her emotions, let me tell you learning to recognize my rushed state and turn on my thinking brain was one of the best things I have ever learned how to do.
+As someone who used to be completely run by her emotions, let me tell you, getting good at recognizing my impulse spending urges and learning to turn on my thinking brain were two of the best things I have ever learned how to do.
 Buddhists would call this quieting the monkey mind.

 Lastly, in any are of your life where you seek expansion and knowledge, it is important to find a guide that can help you out.
 Reading blog posts, books, or listening to podcasts can be helpful but sometimes it’s nice to have additional guidance and place where you can ask questions.